 The Marketing Council was established in 1974.
 It is subordinated The Ministry of Children and Equality, and receives all its allocations from the national budget.

 The Market Council represents the second of a two-step procedure.
 Cases concerning assumed violations against regulations in the Marketing Control Act must initially be considered by The Consumer Ombudsman (CO).
 The CO considers matters upon complaints from consumers and traders, but will also at its own initiative look at marketing measures.

-Cases concerning assumed violations of the prohibitions against advertising in the Norwegian Tobacco and Alcohol Act must initially be considered by The Norwegian Directorate of Health, whereas cases concerning violations on the regulations in the Act on Broadcasting must initially be considered by The Norwegian Media Authority.
+Cases concerning assumed violations of the prohibitions against advertising in the Norwegian Tobacco and Alcohol Act must initially be considered by The Norwegian Directorate of Health.

 The Market Council

-The Market Council consists of 9 members; 1 chairperson, 1 vice chairperson and 7 ordinary members, who are appointed by the King in Council for a 4 year period.
-The Market Council has about 6-8 meetings a year, and makes about 20–25 decisions each year.
-The average case handling time is about 3-3 ½ months.
+The Market Council consists of 6 members; 1 chairperson, 1 vice chairperson and 4 ordinary members, who are appointed by the King in Council for a 4 year period.
+The Market Council makes about 5-10 decisions each year.
+The average case handling time is about 3 months.

 Postboks 4596 Nydalen

 Opening hours: 09.00 - 11.15 og 11:45 - 14.30